 Exceed federal performance standards, for dislocated workers entering employment (employment rate) and retaining employment two quarters after leaving the program

 Performance measures are based on the requirements of the Workforce Innovation and Opportunity Act (WIOA).
 Some factors that may influence the entered employment rate are, the unemployment rate, the economy, individual motivation, work environment, mass layoffs, business solvency and fit for the employee and the employer.
 Often, in a strong economy, individuals seeking employment may have multiple challenges to entering the workforce.
-The unemployment rate is currently low, and this trend is expected to continue in the near future.
-Since 2014, the overall unemployment rate in Howard County continues to decrease amid market fluctuations.
-In 2014, the highest rate of unemployment was 5.2% compared to 3.2% as of July 2019.
-Unemployment rates tend to increase during the summer months.

 - Enhance social media presence.